 v.
 School will email you with a copy of vetting disclosure.

-Paid in advance directly to the host family on the first of each month by bank transfer
+- Direct payment to the host family at the beginning of each month by bank transfer

 - Host families of grant students are paid at the end of the month